Stop Blaming the Handoff — Your Delivery Model Is Broken

 Then the organization tries to stitch those groups together with handoff documents, status meetings, readiness reviews, and escalation paths.

-This is using duct tape and bailing wire with governance branding.
+That is duct tape and bailing wire with governance branding.

 A flow-first system would ask different questions: